Skip to main content

 Outline

-• What it is: Cache static assets in browser/CDN for faster page loads.
+• What it is: Cache static assets in the browser or CDN for faster page loads.

 • Why it matters: Reduces latency, server load, and bandwidth usage.